do4ng/astound/packages/astound/README.md

 yarn dev # npm run dev
 ```

+### ❗ Warning

-> ❗ this package is very experimental.
+- this package is very experimental.

-> it supports only dev-app yet (not production)
+- it supports only dev-app yet (not production)

+- do not use this package for production before `@^1.0.0`